hightech-lowlife/hightech-lowlife.github.io/projects/014_18kw_cruiser_ebike/014_18kw_cruiser_ebike.md

 One more thing I realized is that when you're going faster on an ebike, having a suspension becomes a necessity.
 When you're peddling a regular bicycle you're only going 20-25mph tops and it's not fast enough to notice how bad the roads are, but once you start going 30-40mph the bumps in the road become much more harsh and frequent, I knew that for my next build a full suspension was a must.

-I did learn a ton of this build and it has been the foundation of knowledge for all of my subsequent ebike builds.
-I had a lot of fun putting it all together and it came out incredible!

 # \\\ Parts list: \\\